 At first sight the call for swimmers to seek Bathing Water Quality designation seems like a no brainer.
 It would be hard to find a swimmer who wouldn’t answer “Yes” to the question “Do you want to swim in clean water?”
-Some local groups concerned about their rivers are already doing or considering this – Warleigh Weir Project, Ilkley Clean River Group, WASP – but there are pros and cons, pragmatic and philosophical, to consider before setting up a local campaign.
+An expanding number of local groups concerned about their rivers are already planning or doing applications, however there are pros and cons and pragmatic and philosophical issues to consider before setting up a local campaign.

 Why is there a push to do this?
 The focus on swimmers is partly political – a number of environmental groups are turning to swimmers now to try to get their message across.
 Not because swimmers are particularly at risk – compared to plants, wildlife or other water users like canoeists and SUPers – but because swimmers may unlock funding for them to achieve their aims, and because swimming is currently popular so they can lever that popularity to encourage people to care about their environmental priorities.

 Swimmers care about their environment – they are often immersed in it, after all – and get involved in all sorts of campaigns.
 Should they be leaping into action to campaign for local swim spots to be designated as bathing water places?

 More designated places could increase pressure to improve bathing water quality, ideally leading to:

 Some potential cons once bathing water is designated:

 Please note: The Outdoor Swimming Society cannot support specific applications for bathing water designation.
 This is because we are an official consultee at the stage when an application goes out for public consultation, so it would not be appropriate for us to do so.